The Agent's First Day: Benchmarking Learning, Exploration, and Scheduling in the Workplace Scenarios: Experiments

 \subsection{Implementation Details}

 \paragraph{Setup.} To simulate and evaluate agent performance within the trainee environment, we constructed a benchmark consisting of 50 dynamic scenarios.
 Each scenario encompasses 2 to 6 task instances, where every task is instantiated based on a rule $r$ uniformly sampled from the meta-task rules set $\mathcal{R}$.
 The detailed procedure for benchmark construction is outlined in~\cref{alg:benchmark_construction}.
 We selected a diverse set of seven models for evaluation, spanning open-source and proprietary architectures, general-purpose and tool-specialized variants, as well as distinct model sizes ranging from lightweight to state-of-the-art large-scale parameters.
 Specifically, the evaluated models are GPT-5.1~\cite{openai_gpt5_1_2025}, GPT-4o~\cite{openai_gpt_4o}, Claude-4-Sonnet~\cite{Anthropic2025Claude4}, Gemini-3-Flash~\cite{gemini3flash}, Grok-4~\cite{grok_4}, Qwen3-VL-A235B~\cite{bai2025qwen3vltechnicalreport}, and Llama-4-maverick~\cite{llama_4_maverick}.
 All models perform inference, planning, and tool invocation in strict adherence to the protocols defined in~\cref{sec:interaction_protocol}.
-To mitigate context window limitations, historical interaction information is summarized and compressed once the sequence length exceeds a predefined threshold.
+To mitigate context window limitations, historical interaction information is summarized and compressed\footnote{ The prompts of ``trajectory summary agent'' can be found in~\cref{appendix:condense_prompt}} once the sequence length exceeds a predefined threshold.

 \paragraph{Metrics.} To provide an overall and fine-grained assessment of agent performance, we define the following metrics, which are measured daily within the simulation: \textbf{Success Rate (SR):} Defined as the percentage of tasks successfully completed. \textbf{Checkpoint Score (CS):} Defined as the mean score across all scenarios, where the score for each scenario is calculated via Equation \ref{eq:score}. \textbf{Average Steps:} This metric calculates the average number of thought-and-action steps the agent executed to complete its tasks per scenario. \textbf{Average Tool Calls:} This metric quantifies the average number of times the agent invoked any tool per scenario.